ossdhaval/mysite/source/while-coding/ai/course-notes-fundamentals-of-building-ai-agents.md

 - Validate the Proof of Concept: Try low-risk, reversible tasks
 - Implement a Pilot Program: Test the agent using moderate-risk tasks under supervision
 - Production Scaling: Expand use of the agent only after demonstrating its safety and performance

+## Tools, Agents, and Function Calling in LangChain

+### Tool calling

+Contrary to the term, in tool calling, LLMs do not execute tools or functions directly.
+Instead, they generate a structured representation indicating which tool to use and with what parameters.

+### Agents

+An agent is a high-level orchestration system rather than a single function (like tool); it encapsulates the LLM itself along with supporting components like tools, memory, and an execution framework.